ermouth/covercouch/README.md

 # <img align="right" src="http://jquerymy.com/i/covercouch130h.png" /> Cover Couch

-CoverCouch implements document grained r/w/d ACL for CouchDB.
+CoverCouch implements per-document r/w/d ACL for CouchDB.
 CoverCouch acts as proxy – original CouchDB REST API kept untouched, but each request to Couch – r/w/d, \_changes feed, \_view, \_update, \_list or other fn call, replication – *everything* is filtered.

-Per-document ACL is defined using `creator`,`owners` and `acl` properties of the doc.
-Combination of their values, prepared by `_design/acl/_view/acl` view function, reflects final doc ACL.
+ACL is defined using `creator`,`owners` and `acl` properties of a doc.
+Their values, combined by `_design/acl/_view/acl` view function, reflect final ACL for a doc.

-Also CoverCouch implements per-method fine grained ACL – some paths like `_update/someFnName` can be restricted for several roles or users.
+Also CoverCouch implements per-method fine-grained ACL – some paths like `_update/someFnName` can be restricted for several roles or users.
 CoverCouch can even restrict on query basis – for example we can allow `attachments=true` only for several roles.

 All these rules, ACL view function and other ACL-related stuff are stored in `_design/acl` design doc.
 This ddoc defines access rules for particular CouchDB bucket.